bare-metal-edu/assignment-gates-from-transistors/README.md

 We'll learn how to combine these in future weeks to create even more discering logic, but for now we'll start with some basics.

 During this activity, we'll also use a tool called `TinkerCAD` to mock up circuits _before_ we build them in order to make sure that we're planning out circuits to avoid overloading parts.
-To join the classroom for `TinkerCAD`:
+To join the classroom for `TinkerCAD` (if you haven't already done so):

 * [Join TinkerCAD class](https://www.tinkercad.com/joinclass/YCRGKSAJQ)